Chapter 5:

 Gen 3.1-7

-Now the serpent proved to be the most cautious of all the beasts of the field that Jehovah God had made.
-So it began to say to the woman: "Is it really true that God said you must not eat from every tree of the garden?"
+Now the serpent was the most cautious of all wild animals of the field that Jehovah God had made.
+So it said to the woman: "Is it really true that God said you must not eat from every tree of the garden?"
 At this the woman said to the serpent: "We may eat of the fruit of the trees of the garden.
-But as for the fruit of the tree that is in the middle of the garden, God has said, 'You must not eat from it, no, you must not touch it that you do not die.'"
+But as for the fruit of the tree that is in the middle of the garden, God has said, 'You must not eat from it, no, you must not touch it, that you do not die.'"
 At this the serpent said to the woman: "You will not die at all.
 For God knows that in the very day of your eating from it your eyes will be opened and you will then be like God, knowing good and bad."
-Consequently the woman saw that the tree was good for food and that it was something to be longed for to the eyes, yes, the tree was desirable to look upon.
+Consequently the woman saw that the tree was good for food and that it was something desirable to the eyes, yes, the tree was pleasing to look at.
 So she began taking its fruit and eating it.
-Later she gave some also to her husband when with her and he began eating it.
-Then the eyes of both of them became opened and they began to realize that they were naked.
-Hence they sewed fig leaves together and made loin coverings for themselves.
+Later she gave some also to her husband when he was with her, and he began eating it.
+Then the eyes of both of them were opened and they realized that they were naked.
+So they sewed fig leaves together and made loin-cloths for themselves.

 Job 1.8-11

-Then Jehovah said to Satan: "Have you set your heart upon my servant Job?
-There is no one like him in the earth, a man blameless and upright, fearing God and turning aside from bad."
+Then Jehovah said to Satan: "Have you noticed my servant Job?
+There is no one like him in the earth.
+He is an upright man of integrity, fearing God and turning away from bad."
 At that Satan answered Jehovah: "Is it for nothing that Job has feared God?
-Have not you yourself put up a hedge about him and his house and about everything that he has all around?
-The work of his hands you have blessed, and his livestock itself has spread abroad in the earth.
-But, if you would for a change reach out and touch everything he has [you would see] whether he will not curse you to your very face."
+Have you not put up a protective hedge around him and his house and everything that he has?
+You have blessed the work of his hands, and his livestock itself has spread out in the land.
+But, if you would for a change reach out and strike everything he has, he will surely curse you to your very face."

 The Rock, perfect is his activity,